goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ### 1.3 - Battery and BEC Connections
 - In step two we will physically install the PDB to the frame, so now is a good time to soldered any other wires needed for your build.
-- We soldered 12AWG silicone wire to our battery connections.
+- We soldered 14AWG silicone wire to our battery connections.
 We recommend leaving these wires long if you are not sure how your battery will mount.
 We plan on mounting our battery to the top level of the frame so know our approximate wire length.
 - Now is also a good time to solder on any extra connections to PDB.
-We installed a 5V BEC to provide power equipment such as companion computer and high power demand sensors.
+We installed a 5V BEC to provide power to equipment such as companion computer and high power demand sensors.

 ## Power System Soldered